jatzuk/FunctionalKotlin/README.md

 # Functional Kotlin
-My practice from Function Kotlin book by M.Arias and R. Chakraborty
+My practice from Functional Kotlin book by M. Arias and R. Chakraborty